marcus-exe/_fiap.jenkins.docker.csh/README.md

 #### 3. Check the Capture File

-The capture file is written to `/captures/insecure_http.pcap` inside the container, but due to the volume mount (`./captures:/captures`), it's also accessible on your host machine.
+The capture file is written to `/captures/insecure_http.pcap` inside the container (absolute path from root), but due to the volume mount (`./captures:/captures`), it's also accessible on your host machine.

+**Important:** Inside the container, use the absolute path `/captures/insecure_http.pcap` (not relative paths like `captures/insecure_http.pcap` which would be relative to your current working directory).

 **From the host machine (recommended):**
 ```bash